 Although certain meals and shakes packaged as diet-friendly may be low in calories and fat, they're usually extremely high in sodium and preservatives.
-Don't be fooled by low-calorie diet bars either—you'll be hungry again in no time thanks to their lack of natural nutrition.
+Don't be fooled by low-calorie diet bars either—you'll be hungry again in no time thanks to their lack of nutrition.
 "Packaged meals, bars, and shakes can contain substances and preservatives that could irritate the lining of the stomach or cause some other discomfort," says Selvakumar.
 "Fruits, cucumbers, and nuts are more appropriate snacks."
-Add foods rich in vitamins and minerals to your diet—they'll help keep you full longer.
+Add nutrient-dense foods to your diet to help you feel full longer.

 Whether it be a bag of chips or crispy chicken, we'll be the first to admit that fried foods have this magical ability to satisfy a craving.
 But, as we figured, Selvakumar isn't a fan of fried foods for a defined tummy.
 "Fried foods will contain more oil, fat, and cholesterol and will contradict the goal towards attaining a flatter stomach," she says.
 Try oven-baking foods you'd otherwise fry—you'll be using less oil and won't have to sacrifice the crunch.

 Harvard Health Publishing.
 Abdominal fat and what to do about it.
 Updated June 25, 2019.